gkaf89/NCC-Trainings/docs/cuda/exercise-4.md

 ???
 Question "Questions"

     - Could you resize the **`BLOCK_SIZE`** number and check the solution's correctness?
-    - Can you also create a different kind of thread block and matrix size and check the solution's correctness?
+    - Can you also create a different kind of thread block and matrix size, and check the solution's correctness?
     - Please try using `cudaFuncSetCacheConfig` and check if you can successfully execute the application.

       ```